Is Oxford or Cambridge Better For Economics in 2025?

 Cambridge

 Similar to Oxford, the choice of clubs for students to choose from is vast.
-There are approx. 200 clubs, all ranging from Advertising and Marketing Society all the way down to a 3D printing society.
-There is something for everyone.
+There are approximately 200 clubs, all ranging from the Advertising and Marketing Society all the way down to a 3D Printing Society.
+There is truly something for everyone!

 • The Marshall Society dates back till 1927 and was founded by Alfred Marshall and is Cambridge Universities’ Economics Society.
 This society will enable you to partake in speaker events, exclusive socials and mentorship and networking.